Torula: Bio-fermented lipid production and topical applications

+Insect trap

 Torula finds accepted use in Europe and California for the organic control of olive flies.
 When dissolved in water, it serves as a food attractant, with or without additional pheromone lures, in McPhail and OLIPE traps, which drown the insects.
 In field trials in Sonoma County, California, mass trappings reduced crop damage to an average of 30% compared to almost 90% in untreated controls.